The ten-second countdown had begun.

 A prodigious crystal chandelier glittered above me, casting particles of sparkling lights everywhere.
 The scent of the canapés drifted past my nose, smelling delicious and enticing.

-I was stopped by a waiter who held out a tray in offering.
-"Sir, would you care for some caviar?"
+I was stopped by a waiter who held out a tray to offer me a snack.
+“Sir, would you care for some caviar?”

-I waved my hand in dismissal.
-"No, thank you."
-I made my way to the exit, sucking in a huge breath of relief when emerging through the ornate doors and out into the vast entrance hall.
+I scrunched my nose, waving my hand in dismissal.
+“No, thank you,” I excused, making my way to the exit.
+I hated caviar.
+A huge breath of relief escaped me as I emerged through the ornate doors and out into the vast entrance hall.
+The wide-open space allowed me to breathe at ease.
+It was way too claustrophobic in the ballroom.

 She didn't care about me.
 She only cared about who I was.
 I wasn't stupid.

 I'd had plenty of girls proposition me, just because I was soon to be the next Alpha.
-I could appreciate that they considered me as attractive but I wasn't interested.
+I could appreciate that they considered me attractive, but I wasn't interested.
 Not when my mate was out there somewhere.

 I'd spent the whole day feeling as if I had knots twisting around in my stomach.